jaimeteb/chatto/docs/channels.md

 ```

 !!! note
-    You can leave these fields empty and set the corresponding environment variable names with uppercase and underscores, for example:
+    You can leave these fields empty and set the corresponding environment variable names with the `CHATTO_CHN` prefix, for example:

     ```yaml
     telegram:
-      bot_key:    # TELEGRAM_BOT_KEY=this-is-my-telegram-bot-key
+      bot_key:    # CHATTO_CHN_TELEGRAM_BOT_KEY=this-is-my-telegram-bot-key
     ```

 ### Telegram

-You can connect your Chatto bot to [Telegram](https://core.telegram.org/bots) by providing your Telegram Bot Key, either directly in the **chn.yml** file or by setting the `TELEGRAM_BOT_KEY` environment variable.
+You can connect your Chatto bot to [Telegram](https://core.telegram.org/bots) by providing your Telegram Bot Key, either directly in the **chn.yml** file or by setting the `CHATTO_CHN_TELEGRAM_BOT_KEY` environment variable.

 You must [set the bot's webhook](https://core.telegram.org/bots/api#setwebhook) to the `/channels/telegram` endpoint in order to receive messages.